tiagomms/xr-portfolio/_posts/2024-06-23-xr-design-fellowship-module-10-assign.md

 ## Conclusion

-I personally did not enjoy using Meta Spark that much.
-It does that thing of looking simple to use, when actually is hard once you get out of the normal use cases (provided by meta).
+I saw a lot of value for the use cases Meta Spark promotes (face filtering, simple ar content pop up).
+There are a lot of templates provided my Meta and it appears a cool way to learn more about shaders with real time changes.
+The sketchfab integration works quite well.

+But once you get out of the use cases provided - you really need to know the inner workings of it all (that I couldn't find any reference in the documentation).

-When you are used to Unity, you kind of get bummed out for things like:
+I kind of got bummed out for things like:
-- not being able to use both an image target and plane tracking (even toggling one for the other is not possible)
+- not being able to use both an image target and plane tracking on the same demo (even toggling one for the other is not possible)
+- changing values by code locks any external changes via patch editor
 - there isn't a nice way to import different project templates into a main project (if projects start to get more complex, this may become an issue)
 - limited use cases (it may be considered normal as it was focused for face filters, and simple ar content).
 - did not explore this: but it appeared there was no way of debugging scripts in real time (except by Diagnostics.log)
-- changing values by code locks any external changes via patch
 - lack of coding examples for physics related stuff
 - integrate with unity/unreal/game engines - especially if things start to get trickier and more features are included

-Yet I see value in it.
-For AR content, there are a lot of templates and it appears a cool way to learn more about shaders with real time changes.
-The sketchfab integration is quite cool and works quite well.

-But I was not expecting to have such a hard time implementing my use case with physics.

-Then again, this is the way people learn :)
+Then again, the good thing of Meta Spark is that it is being constantly updated.
+And once a version for Meta Quest 3 comes out, it should bring a lot of nice features :)

 Thank you [Sergei Galkin](https://www.linkedin.com/in/sergeyglkn/), [Billy Kwok](https://www.linkedin.com/in/billykwokhk/) and the whole XR Bootcamp team for this module!